 The NY First Floor Lease became effective as of June 10, 2022 and will commence upon the date of the Landlord's substantial completion of certain improvements to the NY First Floor Leased Premises (the "First Floor Commencement Date"), as set forth in the NY First Floor Lease, targeted to be approximately five months from the execution of the NY First Floor Lease.
 The initial term of the NY First Floor Lease will expire on July 15, 2031, unless sooner terminated as provided in the NY First Floor Lease.
-As of March 31, 2023, lease commencement has not yet begun.
+During the nine months ended September 30, 2023, the Company recognized additional \$0.8 million right-of-use asset and operating lease liability for the NY First Floor Lease.

-At March 31, 2023 and December 31, 2022, we had operating lease liabilities for the New York and New Jersey leases of approximately \$4.5 million and \$4.6 million, respectively, and and right of use assets of approximately \$4.0 million and \$4.1 million, respectively, which were included in the condensed consolidated balance sheet.
+At September 30, 2023 and December 31, 2022, the Company had operating lease liabilities for the New York and New Jersey leases of approximately \$5.3 million and \$4.6 million, respectively, and and right of use assets of approximately \$4.7 million and \$4.1 million, respectively, which were included in the condensed consolidated balance sheet.